CodeChain-io/codechain/README.md

 # Testing

 Developers are strongly encouraged to write unit tests for new code, and to submit new unit tests for old code.
-Unit tests can be compiled and run with: `cargo test`.
+Unit tests can be compiled and run with: `cargo test --all`.

 # User Manual